 Yes, definitely.
 There is a limited period of time to file a lawsuit for injuries suffered as the result of a defective product.
 Do not delay in getting more information because it could hurt your case.

 How Do I Know if I Have a Case?

-There is no cost to you unless you win a money verdict or settlement in the case.
+There is no cost to you unless we recover money from a verdict or a settlement.
 Our Firm charges a percentage of any settlement or judgment.
-If you do not receive any compensation at the end of litigation, we get no fee and you owe us nothing.
-We often work on cases together with partner law firms to help handle aspects of your case.
-Having two or even three law firms working on your behalf is at NO additional cost to you.
-If you hire us, we do not make a practice of referring out our cases to other law firms.
+If you do not receive any compensation at the end of the lawsuit, we get no fee and you owe us nothing.
+Maglio Christopher & Toale, P.A. does not make a practice of referring out our cases to other law firms.
 We represent YOU.

 Why our law firm does NOT sue orthopedic surgeons